richard-austin/cloud-server/README.md

 by which the Cloud Service identifies the specific NVR, When an NVR has no local account, it will attempt to connect to the Cloud Service by default.

+### Description
+The Cloud server application consists of a Java (Grails) server side with an Angular 12 web application for the client side.
+The Angular client has two operating modes, as an admin application (for the admin user), and client mode for users who login to use their NVR.
+In client mode, the server side acts as a proxy to the connected NVRs with user accounts, so most restful API calls are made through this proxy to the users NVR.
+The Cloud Server can handle multiple NVRs and each connected NVR must have a user account set up on the Cloud Server to give client access to it.
+Each NVR is associated with its user account with a unique product ID that is set on the NVR on initial installation, and is entered along with the account data when the account is originally set up.
+Each connected NVR has its own individual proxy interface to its web server backend.
+The Cloud Server logs onto the NVRs using a special secure access Cloud Account.
 #### Cloud Service Features
 * Hosts multiple NVRs with each one having its own user account
 * Admin Access